 - Fix the write permissions on the Music directory:

-Use the same ‘chown’ command to change the ownership of the Music directory to everyone and give write permission.
+Use the same ‘chown’ command to change the ownership of the Music directory to everyone and give written permission.
 User ‘noboddy’ and Group ‘nogroup’ eventually makes everyone the owner of the file/directory.

-- Create few more directories to organize the media content:
+- Create a few more directories to organize the media content:

-Create few more directories inside the public directory inside /mnt/ntfs.
-And, copy some music and movie files into all these directories.
+Create a few more directories inside the public directory inside /mnt/ntfs.
+And copy some music and movie files into all these directories.